 Financial Aid Verification

-According to the National College Attainment Network (NCAN), about half of Pell-eligible students are selected each year for verification, which requires them to submit additional documentation to verify the information on their application.
+According to the National College Attainment Network (NCAN), nearly half of Pell-eligible students are selected each year for verification, which requires them to submit additional documentation to verify the information on their application.
 Advisors may understand this as a simple process of tracking down paperwork, but students often feel overwhelmed by the high stakes.
 Complicating matters, their parents may be reluctant to share financial information, while navigating the IRS website can feel like reading a foreign language.

 Students can find the verification process so intimidating, time-consuming, and downright discouraging, that far too often, they end up never completing it.
 It’s an issue known as “verification melt” that affects nearly one in four low-income students selected for verification — leaving them without financial aid, and often without a path to college.

 Leaving Money on the Table